-1) Easy to import in VMware and start using it.
+- Easy to import in VMware and start using it.

-3) Saves your time by avoiding installation and patching for x86 computers.
+- Saves your time by avoiding installation and patching for x86 computers.

-4) Drivers already installed.
+- Drivers already installed.
 Sound, Network and Screen resolution working fine in this image.

-5) Updating to 10.6.3 or 10.6.4 is working well.
+- Updating to other versions working well.

-The Demonstration PC Configuration;
+My PC Configuration;

-Intel Core2Duo 2.66GHz
+- Intel Core2Duo 2.66GHz

-3GB DDR2 RAM
+- 3GB DDR2 RAM

-Intel P35 Chipset
+- Intel P35 Chipset

-Windows 7 32 Bit Host
+- Windows 7 32 Bit Host

 1) Extract the Image.
 It contains VMX, VMDK and other tools required.

-2) Make sure VT is enabled.
+2) Make sure hardware VT is enabled.

 3) Open Mac OS Snow Leopard.vmx file in VMware Player.

-5) Click on Preferences icon on desktop.
+5) Click on Preferences icon on the desktop.

 6) Click Languages icon.

-8.)
-Admin Password for Image
+8) Admin Password for Image

-9) USB Devices Access
+9) USB devises Access

 Bridged and NAT network worked out of the box without any patches in this image.

-It worked great in this image.
-So many screen resolution options are available.
-The best part is, if you change the VMware Player screen size, Snow Leopard screen size also changed according it to fit the screen.
+11) Multiple Screen resolutions and Wide Screen support available on this Mac Snow Leopard Virtual Machine.
+The best part is, if you change the VMware Player screen size, Snow Leopard screen size also changes according it to fit the screen.

-Check my earlier post here to how to install multiple screen resolutions in Mac VMware virtual machines.
+Check my earlier post here to learn how to install multiple screen resolutions in Mac VMware virtual machines.